Preserve or Modify? Context-Aware Evaluation for Balancing Preservation and Modification in Text-Guided Image Editing: Analysis

-\paragraph{Length and Number of Descriptions} Since \texttt{AugCLIP} employs descriptions extracted by MLLM, we analyze the impact of varying MLLM prompts in \cref{tab:exp_ablation_desc}.
-Specifically, we compare short (under 5 words) and long (over 5 words) descriptions, as well as cases with a fixed number (10, 20, or 30) of descriptions.
-We observe that using short descriptions tends to outperform using long ones across five benchmark datasets, likely because they focus on a single visual attribute, avoiding the potential entanglement of multiple attributes in a single description.
-Moreover, the number of descriptions impacts the performance depending on the scene complexity of the benchmark dataset, as complex scenarios require a higher number of descriptions to fully capture the scene’s details.
-Therefore, allowing flexibility in the number of descriptions, rather than imposing a strict limit, yielded the best overall performance across all configurations.
+In \cref{tab:exp_ablation_desc}, we compare short (under 5 words) and long (over 5 words), as well as cases with a fixed number (10, 20, or 30) of attributes.
+We observe that using short attributes tends to outperform using long ones, likely because they focus on a single visual aspect, avoiding the potential entanglement of multiple aspects in a single attribute.
+Moreover, the number of attributes impacts the performance depending on the scene complexity of the benchmark dataset, as complex scenarios require a higher number of attributes to fully capture the scene’s details.
+Therefore, allowing flexibility in the number of attributes, rather than imposing a strict limit, yields the best overall performance across all configurations.